Wedding Banquet Hall

 “For many are called, but few are chosen.”
 Matthew 22:14 (NASB)

-So, you are urged to repent of your sins, willingly submit to Christ, and seek God’s forgiveness of your sins.
-I urge you to believe in Christ and be clothed with the righteousness of God Himself.
+So, you are urged to repent of your sins, willingly submit to Christ, and seek God’s forgiveness for your sins.
+Believe in Christ today and be clothed with the righteousness of God Himself.

 References: